-Privateer Gemini Gold 1.02a Review
+Privateer Gemini Gold 1.02a full review

 A space combat simulator, the original Wing Commander played out like interactive fiction with predetermined resolutions plotted according to the player’s performance.
 Wing Commander 3 was notable as the first video game to feature specially filmed cut scenes, with a cast that included Mark Hammill of Star Wars fame.
 At the height of its notoriety there was even a movie made, joining Street Fighter and Mario Bros in the ignoble pantheon of games that should have stayed games.